No Purchase Necessary to Enter Or Win

 - If you’ve done all the adventures in your area, or those left aren’t your cup of tea, no problem.
 We add to the list, regularly.
 Plus, you can suggest adventures or communicate with us at any time by emailing to: email@example.com.
-You can also ‘like’ us on Facebook.
+You may also message us on Facebook.

 - There are just a few things we insist you do.
-First of all, have fun.
-Then, use good judgment, always follow park rules, and Tread Lightly.
-Finally, play safely and fairly.
+First of all, please read over the rules below carefully.
+This will save you the headache of accidentally posting adventures incorrectly, and the heartache of having the Game Coordinators delete them.
+Next, please use good judgment, always follow park rules, and Tread Lightly.
+Finally, play safely, fairly, and with good sportsmanship.
 Now, get out there and enjoy some adventures!

 To submit Proof that you have correctly completed an Adventure: